kollisaivenu/GraphCut/README.md

 This project was the outcome of an Independent Study done under the supervision of **Professor Jed Brown at University of Colorado, Boulder**.

-This project includes code from another graph partitioning project called Coupe.
+This project includes code from another graph partitioning project called Coupe (See [NOTICE.md](NOTICE.md) file).

 * **Original Project:** https://github.com/LIHPC-Computational-Geometry/coupe
 * **Author(s):** Hubert Hirtz, Cédric Chevalier, SébastienM